The Truncated Moment Problem for Unital Commutative R-Algebras: Full Moment Problem VS Truncated Moment Problem

 which proves that $\mu_{\Gamma}$ represents $L$ as an integral over $K$. \end{proof} \begin{rem} It is clear that for any closed $K\subseteq\reals^n$ the sequence $\{\rx_d\}_{d\in\naturals}$ is a truncated $K$--frame in $\rx$.
 Indeed, the subcofinality of $\{\rx_d\}_{d\in\naturals}$ follows from the fact that any infinite subset of $\naturals$ is cofinal in it, (1) and (2) in Definition \ref{def51} are obviously verified, and (3) is easily fulfilled by taking $p_f(\underline{X}):=1+\underline{X}^2+f^{2}(\underline{X})$.
 Thus, Stochel's Theorem \cite[Theorem 4]{JSt} follows from Theorem \ref{Stochel}. \end{rem}

-We now establish a link with a result of M. Putinar and F.-H. Vasilescu, dealing with truncated moment problems in $\mathbb{R}^n$. \ More precisely, we apply Theorems \ref{trnctmmnt} and \ref{Stochel} to obtain a new proof of the main result in \cite{PuVa}. \ The setup is as follows. \ Let $\underline{g} \equiv \{g_1,\cdots,g_s\}$ be a finite collection of polynomials in $\mathbb{R}[\underline{X}]$, and define the rational function $\theta_{\underline{g}}$ by
+We now establish a link with a result of M. Putinar and F.-H. Vasilescu, dealing with full moment problems in $\mathbb{R}^n$.
+More precisely, we apply Theorems \ref{trnctmmnt} and \ref{Stochel} to obtain a new proof of sufficiency in the main result in \cite{PuVa}. \ The setup is as follows.
+Let $\underline{g} \equiv \{g_1,\cdots,g_s\}$ be a finite collection of polynomials in $\mathbb{R}[\underline{X}]$, and define the rational function $\theta_{\underline{g}}$ by